-More than 9000 students were invited to participate in an anonymous, private, de-identified online discussion on Platos.
+More than 9000 students were invited to participate in an anonymous, private, de-identified online discussion on Plaetos.

 Its purpose was to dive deep into student experiences and views on the current code of conduct, and solicit proposals for the formation of a new code.
-The forum was co-moderated by a university faculty member and an independent Pax Republic moderator.
+The forum was co-moderated by a university faculty member and an independent Plaetos moderator.

 Forum conversations led discussions on:

 - What acting with integrity meant to them;

 - What makes a positive learning culture, and;

 - How well the current code of conduct supported open discussion.

 Aside from the powerful signal sent to students that the university supported debate about contentious issues, the university gave students who might not otherwise have participated in a physical debate a say in where the limits of freedom and other code tenets might begin and end.

 The Plaetos forum gave students the opportunity to have all their voices heard equally.
 It unearthed candid responses like: